riffcc/open/fantasy/adam2/gutoe.md

 This paper is a first attempt at such logic, and will evolve over time as we explore the system more.

-### The Torment Nexus
+### The Reality Layer
 We can create a simulation of a universe, and create an artificial mind to study that universe.

-Humorously referred to as "The Torment Nexus", this is a CNLM (Cognition Network Language Model) that can simulate universes and study the nature of the universe.
+#### The Mind
+The Mind can observe inputs from the Reality Layer and external stimuli, which might even be generated by traditional LLMs and diffusion models, and can choose to interact with the simulation in a number of ways.

+The Mind can also choose to interact with itself, and can even choose to split itself into many minds at once, each of which can exist in many places at once.

 #### The Simulation
 An entity representing The Mind can be placed anywhere in the simulation, and can even exist in many places at once.

-#### The Mind
-The Mind can observe inputs from the simulation, which might even be generated by traditional LLMs and diffusion models, and can choose to interact with the simulation in a number of ways.

-The Mind can also choose to interact with itself, and can even choose to split itself into many minds at once, each of which can exist in many places at once.

 #### Building a brain
 We can stimulate the development of the Mind's "brain" by allowing it to chat with a traditional LLM automatically using Ollama's API, and a powerful set of models that have ethical grounding and are available under open access.